AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 ```
 `./boostrap.sh` is a script that builds the package.

-4. Add `aztec-noir` library as a dependency to your noir project.
+4. Add aztec.nr library as a dependency to your noir project.
 Open Nargo.toml that is in the `contracts/example_contract` folder, and add the dependency section as follows:
 ```
 [package]
 name = "example_contract"